Unknown-soul16/Unknown-soul16/README.md

 - 👋 Hi, I’m @Unknown-soul16
 - 👀 I’m interested in many things,to name one is to explore things
-- 🌱 I’m currently learning arabic
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on learning to code
+- 💞️ I’m looking for someone to guide me and hold me accountable for my coding
 - 📫 How to reach me you can reach me on insta @unknown____soul

 <!---